makeabilitylab/physcomp/arduino/led-blink.md

 ---

 While it's not necessary to use a breadboard for this simple circuit, here are two functionally equivalent breadboard-based  wiring options.
 As our circuits get more complex, you will need to use a breadboard—so it's good to start building up familiarity.
 Which breadboarded design makes most sense to you?
-Use your finger to trace the flow current from Pin 3 to GND.
+Use your finger to trace the flow of current from Pin 3 to GND.
 To zoom in on the images, you can right click and select "Open Image in a New Tab."

 | Breadboard Option 1 | Breadboard Option 2 |
 |:----:|:-----:|